Binge eating disorder involves periods of excessive overeating. It often occurs with mental health conditions like depression or anxiety.

-Age: Binge eating disorder can happen at any age, but the first signs of binge often start in the late teens or early twenties.
-A study of college students found that binge eating disorder is relatively common among men as well as women, and it may go together with excessive exercising and concern about body image.
+- Age: Binge eating disorder can happen at any age, but the first signs of binge often start in the late teens or early twenties.

-Dieting: According to the OWH, women who diet are 12 times more likely to have a binge eating disorder compared with those who do not diet.
-Some people with an eating disorder have never dieted, while others have a history of dieting.
-More studies are needed to confirm dieting as a risk factor.
+- Dieting: According to the OWH, women who diet are 12 times more likely to have a binge eating disorder compared with those who do not diet.

-Sexual abuse: Some people with the disorder report experiencing sexual abuse when they were young.
-NEDA quotes statistics suggesting that up to 35 percent of females and 16 percent of males with a binge eating disorder had experienced sexual trauma.
+- Sexual abuse: Statistics suggest up to 35% of females and 16% of males with a binge eating disorder have experienced sexual trauma.

 Treatment for an eating disorder often involves several aspects.

-Talking therapy can help a person to address feelings such as guilt, shame, and low self-esteem, as well as anxiety, depression, and other issues.
+- Talk therapy: Talking therapy, such as cognitive behavioral therapy (CBT) can help a person to address feelings such as guilt, shame, and low self-esteem, as well as anxiety, depression, and other issues.